Back to All Events

 2026 is widely understood to be a rare 🔥 “Double Fire” 🔥 year because the Horse’s natural element is also fire, making this year exceptionally intense and dynamic — an occurrence that only happens every 60 years.

-This marks the transition from the Year of the SNAKE 🐍 (my year!) in 2025 to that of the Double Fire HORSE for 2026…
+This marks the transition from the Year of the SNAKE 🐍 (my year!) in 2025 to that of the Double 🔥 Fire HORSE 🐴 🔥 for 2026…

 Even though today, Feb.
-17, is declared to be Chinese New Year on Western calendars, you should know it’s NOT just ONE DAY like most measly U.S. holidays, but instead is celebrated for a full 15 days — which means today = the FIRST DAY of Chinese New Year festivities — which will culminate on Tuesday, March 3, 2026, with the traditional grand finale known as the Lantern Festival.
+17, is declared to be Chinese New Year on Western calendars, you should know it’s NOT just ONE DAY like most measly U.S. holidays, but instead is celebrated for a full 15 days — which means today = the FIRST DAY of Chinese New Year festivities — culminating on Tuesday, March 3, 2026, with the traditional grand finale known as the Lantern Festival.
+The final night (March 3rd, 2026) marks the first full moon of the new year,

 Key Dates During the 15-Day Celebratory Stretch: